 I set up the Early Years Music Groups in 1996, to bring some of the ideas and skills I had developed in my other work into my local community.
-I also run the Speech, Sign and Song Club (www.speechsignsong.co.uk) on Wednesday afternoons in Beeston, with my colleague Roma Seth.
-This is a music group for under 5s who have communication difficulties and may find it hard to take part in other community activities.
+I also run the Speech, Sign and Song Club on Wednesdays in Beeston, with my colleague Roma Seth.
+This is a music group for children who have communication difficulties and may find it hard to take part in other community activities.

-Since leaving Sutherland House School in 2012, I have set up Wendy’s Playful Piano for 3-7 year olds at my home in Beeston. (www.wendysplayfulpiano) I aim to share the joy of music and teach vital early skills in individual sessions at and around the piano.
+After leaving Sutherland House School in 2012, I set up Wendy’s Playful Piano for 3-7 year olds at my home in Beeston.
+In individual lessons, I aim to share the joy of music and teach vital early skills at and around the piano.
+I have a long waiting list for these sessions, so please think ahead if you are interested!

 Frequently Asked Questions